 Critical infrastructure issues

 In 2013 NAB Advisory spent time engaging with industry stakeholders to better understand the infrastructure gap in Australian agriculture.
-The discussions highlighted three key issues:
+The discussions highlighted three key issues:- the quality of existing road and rail infrastructure and competition at ports is a major constraint on the movement of agri-

-• the privatisation and regional-based management of infrastructure (such as rural and regional rail networks) presents significant challenges to achieving the aforementioned outcomes - particularly for those industries moving product through sections of the supply chain managed by multiple operators with differing maintenance and management timetables
+based management of infrastructure (such as rural and regional rail networks) presents significant challenges to achieving the aforementioned outcomes - particularly for those industries moving product through sections of the supply chain managed by multiple operators with differing maintenance and management timetables - the inconsistency in the type and application of regulations across states

 Infrastructure investor financial requirements

 It is also extremely important to recognise the divergent requirements of investors when considering infrastructure development.
 Infrastructure investors seek to achieve a total return that comprises both income and capital appreciation that would outperform inflation by a certain margin.
-In a nutshell, the basic principles for investors in the space would include:
+In a nutshell, the basic principles for investors in the space would include:- long duration of the assets

-• low risk of capital loss
+linked ‘predictable’ returns - low risk of capital loss

 The challenge facing the agricultural sector is to consider how its infrastructure fits into above categories.
 Review the historical profitability within the sector and you find significant volatility in returns, so predictability will be a major roadblock.